Jiaweeee/techire-data/README.md

 The frontend will be available at `http://localhost:5173`

-### Job Analysis Service
+### Data Processing Service
-This service analyzes job postings using LLM to extract structured information like salary range, required skills, and experience level.
+This service does all the data processing work, including job analysis, indexing, and updating the database.

 1. Set up environment variables:
 ```bash